puranjayb/Deep-Learning/README.md

 # Digit Prediction
 - Using the well know mnist dataset to practice
-- Using Tensoorflow and 2 hidden layers
+- Using Tensorflow and 2 hidden layers
 - Using Matplotlib to view the digits